Steps If your Website URL is down

 service httpd status

-The commands to use Nginx functionality is as below
+The commands to use Nginx functionality are as below

 service nginx start